alexbain/alexbain.github.com/source/_posts/2013-11-02-lirc-web-nginx-and-upstart.markdown

         }
     }

+**Update November 11th, 2013:** Save this configuration data in a file called ``/etc/nginx/conf.d/open-source-universal-remote.conf``.
+Nginx will automatically detect this file once you restart it.

-Restart nginx to pick up the new configuration with ``sudo service nginx restart``.
+Restart nginx to pick up the new configuration file with ``sudo service nginx restart``.

 Now, if you visit ``http://universalremote.local`` in your web browser you should now see the project running.
 In the future, any time you reboot the RaspberryPi ``lirc_web`` will start automatically.